 Key things to know

-It’s worth noting that the Platinum Charge is, as indicated by its name, a charge card.
+It is worth noting that the Platinum Charge Card is as indicated, a charge card.
 This is slightly different to a regular credit card in that the balance needs to be paid off in full every month, otherwise, charges or penalties apply.
 American Express explain this in much more detail here.

 Membership Rewards partners with the major frequent flyer programs in the region, allowing points transfers out to Velocity Frequent Flyer, Cathay Pacific Asia Miles, and Singapore Airlines KrisFlyer.